-Built on an archipelago of islands connected by bridges, and surrounded by woods, Sweden's stunning capital is one-third water, one-third parks, one-third city.
+Built on a string of islands connected by bridges, and surrounded by woods, Sweden's stunning capital is one-third water, one-third parks, one-third city.
 Stockholm is green, clean, and underrated, bubbling with energy and history.
 Crawl through Europe's best-preserved old warship and relax on a scenic harbor boat tour.
 Browse the cobbles and antique shops of the lantern-lit Old Town.
 Take a trip back in time at Skansen, Europe's first and best open-air folk museum.
 If you have more time and want to immerse yourself in some simple Swedish nature, consider spending a day or two exploring the incredibly scenic islands of Skärgården, an archipelago stretching 80 miles out into the Baltic Sea.

 At a Glance

 ▲▲▲ Skansen Europe's first and best open-air folk museum, with more than 150 old homes, churches, shops, and schools.

 ▲▲▲ Vasa Museum Ill-fated 17th-century warship dredged from the sea floor, now the showpiece of an interesting museum.

 ▲▲▲ Archipelago Mostly half-day cruises to Vaxholm and many other small island destinations.

 ▲▲ Military Parade and Changing of the Guard Punchy pomp starting near Nybroplan and finishing at Royal Palace outer courtyard.

 ▲▲ Royal Armory A fine collection of ceremonial medieval royal armor, historic and modern royal garments, and carriages, in the Royal Palace.

 ▲▲ City Hall Gilt mosaic architectural jewel of Stockholm and site of Nobel Prize banquet, with tower offering the city's best views.

 ▲▲ Nordic Museum Danish Renaissance palace design and five fascinating centuries of traditional Swedish lifestyles.